-PMSC should provide evidence that they hold and will maintain for the duration of the contract:

-- .1 public and employers liability insurance cover to an appropriate level and as required by the shipowner; and - .2 personal accident, medical expenses, hospitalization and repatriation insurance.
+- 5.3 PMSC should provide evidence that they hold and will maintain for the duration of the contract: - .1 public and employer's liability insurance cover to an appropriate level and as required by the shipowner; and - .2 personal accident, medical expenses, hospitalization and repatriation insurance.

-The PMSC should insure its personnel to carry and use firearms on the high seas and territorial sea(s), for accident, injury and damage arising from the use of firearms and liability for any claim that might arise from the carriage and the use of firearms.

-It is vital that shipowners, charterers and underwriters review all provisions in their charters and policies and ensure adequate attention is paid to the questions raised.
+- 5.4 PMSC should insure their personnel to carry and use firearms on such voyages for accident, injury and damage arising from the use of firearms and liability for any claim that might arise from the carriage and/or negligent or intentional misuse of firearms. - 5.5 It is vital that shipowners, charterers and underwriters review all provisions in their charters and policies and ensure adequate attention is paid to the questions raised.